AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

    upgrade to 16 GiB.
  * 120 GB SSD - used for boot and root filesystem, encrypted with LUKS.
  * 1 TB spinning rust HDD - used for bulk files, encrypted with LUKS.

-In the beginning, kernel support for this line of APU was very poor, there was a seemingly 50/50 chance it wouldn't boot and would often experience random lockups.
-Since 4.18.0 everything seem to work well.
+ * Standard Ubuntu (not very exciting I know).
+In the beginning, kernel support for this line of APU was poor, there was a seemingly 50/50 chance that it would boot successfully and it would often lockup randomly.
+However, since 4.18.0 everything seem to work well!

-For travel, I am limping along with a bright purple repurposed HP Stream 11-r001na, which my colleagues have branded the "Fisher-Price" laptop.
-Trying to get Ubuntu 18.10/GNOME 3.30 working within it's 2 GiB RAM (leaving room for anything else) has been quite a challenge, but I'm determined to hold out for a few more weeks before giving up and switching to LXDE/LXQT.
-This machine was originally destined for recycling, until the MacBook packed in.
-Specs, for
+While on the road (well, train) I now sport a bright purple HP Stream 11-r001na, which my colleagues have branded the "Fisher-Price" laptop.
+Trying to get Ubuntu 18.10/GNOME 3.30 working within it's 2 GiB RAM (whilst leaving room for anything else) was too much of a challenge, so I've switched to Lubuntu and LXDE/LXQT, which has made this mini-machine just about usable.
+The specs, for entertainment:
-entertainment:

  * Intel Celeron N3050 1.6 GHz
  * 2 GiB DDR3L SDRAM